 Since it was established by Magnum photographer David Hurn in 1973, BA (Hons) Documentary Photography has established itself internationally as one of the premier courses at which to study documentary photography.
-With over 100 years of photography teaching behind us, we have a long and distinguished history.
+USW has a history of 100 years of photography, and over 40 years of teaching Documentary Photography behind us.

 This world renowned Documentary Photography course blends the traditions of documentary and photojournalism with the most exciting innovations in contemporary photography.